mvonballmo/CSharpHandbook/practices/--design.md

 ## Assemblies

 * Use a separate assembly to improve decoupling and reduce dependencies.
 * Top-level application assemblies should have as little code as possible.
-Use class libraries for most logic.
+Most logic goes in class libraries.

 The example below illustrates the projects for a solution called “Calculator” with a _WPF_ application, a web-API application and a console application.
 * `Calculator.Core`